oceanprotocol/barge/README.md

 ### Commons

 By default it will start two containers (client & server).
-If Commonsis running, you can open the **Commons Frontend** application in your browser:
+If Commons is running, you can open the **Commons Frontend** application in your browser:

 [http://localhost:3000](http://localhost:3000)